Floquet-Enhanced Spin Swaps: Discussion

 \section{Discussion}

-Strictly speaking, a discrete time crystal only occurs in the many-body limit~\cite{Khemani2019Brief}.
-Nonetheless, we argue the quality-factor enhancement we observe relies on the essential elements of time-crystal physics.
-The disordered Ising-coupled system in our device demonstrates a clear subharmonic response as well as a robustness against pulse errors, both expected as defining signatures of the discrete time crystal.
-Our experiments also indicate the necessity of two essential ingredients for realizing the Floquet-enhanced $\pi$ pulses: 1) an effective Ising interaction, and 2) \emph{global} $\pi$ pulses.
+Strictly speaking, a DTC only occurs in the thermodynamic limit~\cite{Khemani2019Brief}.
+Nonetheless, we argue the quality-factor enhancement we observe relies on the essential elements of DTC physics.
+The disordered Ising-coupled system in our device demonstrates a clear subharmonic response as well as a robustness against pulse errors, both expected as defining signatures of the DTC.
+Our experiments also indicate the necessity of two essential ingredients for realizing the Floquet-enhanced $\pi$ pulses: 1) an effective Ising interaction, and 2) global $\pi$ pulses.
 If either of the components is missing, we no longer observe the significant quality-factor enhancement [Figs.~\ref{2piPhase} and \ref{Lifetime}(d)].
-These two components both ensure that the eigenstates of the Floquet operator are long-range correlated and are required for discrete time-translation symmetry breaking~\cite{Else2016TC}.
-In particular, replacing a $\pi$ pulse with a 2$\pi$ pulse on any of the spins in the Ising spin chain causes the Floquet eigenstates to be short-range correlated (see Supplementary Material).
-Furthermore, we have also shown that the quality-factor enhancement does not depend on the choice of initial state of the qubits (provided that the effective Ising model is maintained), which is another key feature of the discrete time crystal~\cite{Khemani2019Brief}.
-In the future, implementing these experiments in larger spin chains could lead to a verification that these effects in fact originate from the time crystal phase.
+These two components both ensure that the semiclassical dynamical decoupling can occur.
+In the thermodynamic limit, these components would ensure that eigenstates of the Floquet operator are long-range correlated, which is required for discrete time-translation symmetry breaking~\cite{Else2016TC}.
+We have also shown that the quality-factor enhancement does not depend on the eigenstate into which either ST qubit is initialized (provided that the effective Ising coupling is maintained), which is another key feature of the DTC~\cite{Khemani2019Brief}.
+In the future, implementing these experiments in larger spin chains could lead to a verification that these effects in fact originate from the DTC phase.